 1.15.
 Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?

-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was covered in elective coursework.

+This topic was not covered.

-Score explanation: No core or elective module covers this aspect.
-There is an elective course, FDSC10010 - Food Diet and Health, which students may take, which addresses the impact of plant-based diets.
+Score explanation: Students have the opportunity to study and research this on summer research electives and have completed research topics on this historically, but it is not part of any core curriculum.
+It is noteworthy that any discussion of plant-based diets is in the context of pathologies e.g., anemia.
+There is also an elective course, "FDSC10010 Food Diet and Health", that students may take as an elective course, which addresses the impact of plant-based diets.

 1.16.
 Does your medical school curriculum address the carbon footprint of healthcare systems?

-3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was covered in elective coursework.

+This topic was not covered.